metanoia1980/Project01/README.md

 # Project01
 File sharing and learning Github.

+Have a quick look at the Screenshot.png file, see if you like it.

 Not so much a project but rather an attempt to learn Github by uploading my first "project".

 I am new to Linux and have enjoyed playing around with these 3 config files I am sharing here.